anvaka/maco/README.md

 In other words `this` will be the same as what you'd normally expect from React.

-I'm also passing current component instance as an argument to the factory function.
+I'm passing current component instance (`this`) as an argument to the `factory function`.
 It is just for your convenience, so you don't have to do silly `that = this` dance.

 # install